 Department of Energy and the National Institutes of Health.
-The project, originally
+The main goals of the

 LifeSciences British Columbia , formerly known as BC Biotech

-and founded in 1991, supports and represents the biotechnology, medical device, and greater life sciences community
+and founded in 1991, is a not-for-profit, non-government, industry association that supports and represents the

-of British Columbia through leadership, advocacy and promotion of the industry.
+life sciences community of British Columbia through leadership, facilitation of investment and partnering,

-1993 -- Kary B. Mullis awarded Nobel Prize in Chemistry.
+1993 -- Kary B. Mullis was awarded Nobel Prize in Chemistry.